Alpine Ascents on Mount Vinson

 We strive to provide a balanced diet while on the continent of Antarctica.
 This includes time spent at Union Glacier camp and time spent on Mt.
 Vinson during the climb.
 The breakfasts usually consist of eggs, pancakes, oatmeal, and some cereals, along with a hot drink.
 Dinners usually consist of a carbohydrate, a vegetable, and meat.
 Examples are rice, pasta, mixed vegetables, chicken, fish, or beef.
 Our hot drinks selection consists of hot cocoa, apple cider, tea and coffee.

 It’s a long way to Antarctica, and making the pre-trip planning as easy as possible makes for one less worry for the climber.
 We pride ourselves on being available for your phone calls and e-mails, and we have a 24-hour emergency number.
 We prepare the necessary documents in a clean and precise manner.
-We are happy to walk you through our application forms, bios, necessary insurance and ALE (flight service) paperwork.
+We are happy to walk you through our application forms, bios, necessary insurance and flight service paperwork.
 We can discuss and help plan training regimens (catered to where you live) and work closely with you on locating the right gear and discussing clothing options.
 We have an excellent travel agent who can get you out of Punta Arenas as quickly as possible with 24-hour call service.
 Our guides will personally contact you before your climb.

 I enjoyed the Vinson expedition immensely.
 It was well organized, I had excellent guides (that I was familiar with), and the food while on Vinson was great.
-Both Sam and Lakpa worked well together to lead our team of nine.
+Both of our guides worked well together to lead our team of nine.
 You could see them consulting with one another to make the best decisions possible.
 Their instructions were always very clear and direct which made us all feel very safe.
 The food was excellent and varied.
 I especially liked the nights we had salmon and steak!
 The guides did a good job with all food preparation and keeping things sanitary.
 I also like that AAI caches tents/cooking equipment – it definitely helps with the loads.
 I didn’t really see any weaknesses.

 Should we believe that the unexplored exists, then we must view the isolation of Antarctica as an explorer’s final frontier.
 Unparalleled in its pristine and absolute beauty, the journey to the Antarctic continent and the climb of Mt.
 Vinson ignites man’s primal instincts for wilderness, the elements and conquest.
 The sheer magnitude of the continent and the exquisite nature of the ascent is an extreme and remarkable experience.
 Mount Vinson, located 600 miles from the South Pole and 1,200 miles from the northern tip of the Antarctic Peninsula, is the highest peak on the continent.
 Vinson is part of the Ellsworth Mountains, which rise majestically from the Ronne Ice Shelf.